hildenco/blog/README.md

 Drafts and resources for blog

 ## 👋 Hi there!
 Thanks for visiting this page
-We've been developing software for over 15 years.
-Our previous experience includes projects for the cloud and mobile applications.
+We are [HildenCo Software](//www.hildenco.com) and we have been developing software for over 15 years.
+We have in-depth expertise with web, cloud and mobile applications.

 We have suffessfully completed projects on Web development (front and back-ends), Databases (Sql and NoSql), Mobile Applications, Cloud (Azure), Analytics, microservices (Docker and Kubernetes) and can also help your business with software architecture and cyber security.